Rodney Bingenheimer's English Disco

 Rodney Bingenheimer's English Disco was a Los Angeles nightclub located at 7561 Sunset Boulevard on the Sunset Strip from late 1972 until early 1975.
-It catered to the glam rock movement.
-The club was infamous for widespread drug use and hosting underage girls at parties, but it was also a popular spot among rockstars, including Cherie Currie, Joan Jett, and Iggy Pop.
+It usually catered to the glam rock movement.
+The club was infamous for widespread drug use and hosting underage girls at parties, but it was also a popular spot among rock stars, including Cherie Currie, Joan Jett, and Iggy Pop.

 Early background

 In late 1971, music industry publicist Rodney Bingenheimer moved to London after becoming fed up with the American music industry.
 While in England he saw the birth of the glam rock movement and David Bowie suggested Bingenheimer open a glam club in Los Angeles.
 In October 1972, Bingenheimer and his record producer partner Tom Ayres opened the E Club at 8171 Sunset Boulevard, which is next to the Chateau Marmont, at the start of the Sunset Strip.
 In late December, they moved the club away from the strip to 7561 Sunset Boulevard with the new name, Rodney Bingenheimer's English Disco.
 Kim Fowley later recalled, "The English Disco was more a public-toilet version of the E Club.
 The new location gave it the teenage stench it needed.
 Everybody had great hair and great make-up, and there were Lolita girls everywhere.
 People worked at it."
 It soon became the center of the new glitter rock movement in Los Angeles.
 Bowie biographers Henry Edwards and Tony Zanetta noted, "The crowd at the club ranged in age from twelve to fifteen... nymphet groupies were stars in their tight little world.
 Some dressed like Shirley Temple; others wore dominatrix outfits or 'Hollywood underwear,' a knee-length shirt, nylon stockings, and garter belts.
 These stargirls streaked their hair chartreuse and like to lift their skirts to display their bare crotches.
 As they danced they mimed fellatio and cunnilingus in tribute to David's onstage act of fellatio on Ronno's guitar."

 Watney's Red Barrel beer imported from England was served on tap at the club, but the underage groupies' favorite drink there was cherry cola.
 Sometimes the house DJ Chuck E Starr would perform a striptease down to a gold or silver lamé bikini.